INSTRUCTIONAL MATERIALS ADOPTION PUBLISHERS’ GUIDELINES

 - Instructional materials, such as maps or worksheets, that convey information to the student or otherwise contribute to the learning process.
 Education Code 31.152

 - Each publisher is responsible for submitting username/passwords to the district for consideration.
 Access to the online materials will be available for review on our secure district site (Curriculum Central).
 All electronic materials are considered samples and will be provided free of charge.

-- Publishers and their representatives will have an opportunity to participate in public exhibits (Public Vendor Fair) to answer questions or describe materials to community members, parents, and district personnel of the Arlington Independent School District.
+- Publishers and their representatives will have an opportunity to participate in a publisher vendor fair to answer questions or describe materials for members of the DIMC.
 Publishers will bring materials and then collect and remove materials at the end of the evening.

 - Publishers and their representatives will have an opportunity to answer questions and present materials for selection to the DIMC.

 - Publishers are prohibited from discussing with district staff textbook voting-related decisions.

 - Publishers that offer electronic instructional materials (e.g.,DVDs, or web-based instructional materials) for adoption are required to offer these materials in an accessible format in accordance with the technical standards of the Federal Rehabilitation Act, Section 508.
 The standards are available at http://www.section508.gov/summary-section508-standards.

 - Web content in electronic materials adopted under Proclamation 2024 must be created to conform to the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, available at http://www.w3.org/TR/WCAG20/ (TAC §66.28(a)(2)).